Katie Holmes, Jamie Foxx Heat ‘Mission Impossible’ Romance: What Caused Tom Cruise Split?

 Foxx and pals reportedly were dining when another diner came to their table to say that they were too loud.
 Us cited observers who revealed that the situation got “violent,” with Jamie reportedly “caught in the middle.”

-Foxx subsequently told his followers in his Instagram account that he was “trying” to keep my eye on things,” noting that everyone was “good” during his explanation.
+Foxx subsequently told his followers on Instagram that he was “trying” to “keep my eye on things,” noting that everyone was “good” during his explanation.

 “We don’t want no violence.
 We don’t want to get hurt,” added Jamie.